It's often difficult to determine which famous tourist attractions are little more than cheesy "tourist traps" and which are actually worth the hype.

 Even if you're not a huge Disney fan, a visit to Disney World in Orlando, Florida, is a rite of passage.
 The cheerful characters, enchanting castle, vast variety of rides, Mickey ear-shaped everything, and all the delicious treats really do make this theme park the happiest place on Earth!

 Insider tip: If you're going to do Disney World, do it big.
-This is one tourist attraction where it's well worth it to splurge on fast passes, eating like a king (make that a Disney princess!), and a hotel right inside the park.
+This is one tourist attraction where it's well worth it to splurge on eating like a king (err...we mean a Disney princess!), a hotel right inside the park, and fast passes.
+Disney offers a variety of options including Genie Plus and Lightning Lane.

 10. The Great Pyramid of Giza